-The NGF and a number of generators raised issues with the lack of enforceable technical standards for TNSPs.
+In response to the Commission's Issues Paper the NGF and a number of Generators raised issues with the lack of enforceable technical standards for TNSPs.

 The NGF submitted:

 The National Electricity Rules reveal a remarkable omission.
 There are no performance standards for Transmission Network Service Providers (TNSPs)...